christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 The N-Grid LSTM is a improvement of the multi-dimensional LSTM.

 The option to untie the weigths in the depth direction is considered also during evaluation of models.

-Two options are possible :
+To be precise two options are possible :

 - the LSTM 1 at different level y can have different weigths.
 It is usually the case in many implementations.

 - the LSTM 2 can be transformed into a feedforward model, where weights are not shared between the different level y.

-Last, it is also possible to remove the cell in the LSTM 2 and replace the LSTM mecanism by a non-linearity, to come back to the stacked LSTM architecture.
+In this case, it is also possible to remove the cell in the LSTM 2 and replace the LSTM mecanism by a non-linearity, to come back to the stacked LSTM architecture.

-In this sense, N-Grid-LSTM with the option of **untying the weights** and modifying the mecanism is a generalization of stacked LSTM.
+In this sense, N-Grid-LSTM with the option of **untying the weights** and modifying the mecanism along the depth dimension, is a generalization of stacked LSTM.

 **Nice!**